Cognigy/Documentation/docs/en/docs/ai/resources/agents/agents.md

  <div class="right-image">
  <img src="{{config.site_url}}ai/resources/images/a6094e4-agent-header.jpg" width="70%" style="margin-bottom: 5px">
  </div>

 Agents contain a **Top Toolbar** that is present in every view and provides quick access to Agent-specific resources like Search, Tasks and the Interaction Panel.
 The **Top Toolbar**, however, also contains items - like the **User Menu** and **Interaction Panel** -  that are always present.

 ## Help Center Search

-The Help Center Search feature can be used in order to find a potential answer in the list of articles provided under [https://support.cognigy.com/](https://support.cognigy.com/):
+The **Help Center** Search feature can be used in order to find a potential answer in the list of articles provided under [https://support.cognigy.com/](https://support.cognigy.com/):

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/resources/images/5586f34-helpCenterArticleSearchResult.PNG" width="100%" />
+  <figcaption>List of available Help Center articles</figcaption>
 </figure>

 ???+ info "Help Center"